Bowel Cancer and Stomach Noises: Exploring the Connection

 bowel cancer stomach noises

-According to the World Health Organization (WHO), colorectal cancer ranks as the third most common cancer globally.
-It accounts for about 10% of all cancer cases and is the second leading cause of cancer-related deaths worldwide.
-These statistics highlight the critical need for awareness and early detection to improve survival rates.
+According to the World Health Organization (WHO), colorectal cancer is the third most common cancer worldwide.
+It accounts for about 10% of all cancer cases and is the second leading cause of cancer-related deaths.

 Symptoms of Bowel Cancer